kayleriegerpatton/employee-random-password-generator/README.md

 A random password generator using HTML, CSS, and JS.

-The generator prompts users for specific criteria including a password length of 8-128 characters, and at least one type of character (lowercase, uppercase, numeric, special).
+The generator prompts users for specific criteria including a password length of 8-128 characters, and at least one character type (lowercase, uppercase, numeric, special).
 This criteria is then used to generate the password after all on-screen prompts.

 ## Deployed Application

 [Employee random password generator](https://kayleriegerpatton.github.io/employee-random-password-generator/ "Employee random password generator")

+## User Story

+GIVEN the user is an employee who needs to create a random password based on accepted criteria
+WHEN the employee clicks "Generate Password"
+THEN they are prompted to enter a password length in a given range

+WHEN the user enters a valid number
+THEN they are prompted to choose what type of characters to use in their password

+WHEN the user doesn't choose any of the character types
+THEN they are prompted to choose at least one character type

+WHEN the user selects at least one character type and completes the prompts
+THEN they are presented with a randomly generated password of their chosen length and comprised of their selected character type(s)

-## Built With:
+## Built With

 - CSS
 - HTML